 Catoblepae belch forth clouds of calcifying dust at their prey, affecting friend and foe alike (though they themselves are immune to the effects).

 Any area that has lava exposed to water will emit an endless amount of steam.
 You can create steam yourself by using Fire Magic over water, Ice Magic over lava, or with a pale draconian's breath attack.

 Clouds of flame are tiles which have caught on fire, dealing fire damage to anything standing in them.
 Firing some Ice Magic spells (Throw Frost, Bolt of Cold) through them will put them out.
-Demonspawn with 2 ranks of fire-themed mutations (Ignite Blood and Hurl Hellfire) become immune to flame clouds, as is any player holding the unrandart great mace "Firestarter"
+Demonspawn with 2 ranks of fire-themed mutations (Ignite Blood and Hurl Hellfire) become immune to flame clouds, as does any player holding the unrandart great mace "Firestarter".

 Clouds of flame can be created by using the spells Conjure Flame, Ignite Poison (when poison clouds are present), Ring of Flames, and Fire Storm, a wand of clouds, a red draconian's breath attack, being a demonspawn with Ignite Blood 3, being a worshiper of Qazlal, and by igniting bushes or trees with powerful Fire Magic.

 - Damage per turn: 9 + (2d23)/2 to the player; 5 + (2d16)/2 to monsters (affected by fire resistance)

 Smoldering embers are generated underneath users of the Conjure Flame spell; they do no damage, but will ignite into a proper cloud of flames after one turn.
 However, if any creature is standing on top of the embers at the end of the turn (incuding the caster!), the embers will be uselessly smothered.
 Alternatively, the caster may immediately recast the spell to bring the fire to life, but doing so will place them in a cloud of fire.